Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Traverse City

-The largest city in northern Michigan, Traverse City is set on stunning Grand Traverse Bay and has become one of the state’s most popular vacation destinations.
-Despite a major growth surge in recent years, this town has managed to hold onto its character.
-There are tons of things to do year-round—shopping and dining downtown, exploring the Old Mission Peninsula wineries, biking the TART trail, and spending long days at the beach.
+The largest city in northern Michigan, Traverse City sits on stunning Grand Traverse Bay and is one of the state’s most popular vacation destinations.
+Despite major growth in recent years, it has held onto its character.
+There’s plenty to do year-round — shopping and dining downtown, exploring the Old Mission Peninsula wineries, biking the TART trail, and long days at the beach.

 Front Street is the heart of the action, with locally owned shops, restaurants, and coffee shops.
-In July, the National Cherry Festival transforms the whole town into a celebration of all things cherry—and all things summer in Michigan.
+In July, the National Cherry Festival turns the whole town into a celebration of all things cherry — and all things Michigan summer.

 📍 Traverse City Quick Facts